 “Everybody sit.
 And take me in car, put me in car, you know car police.”

-The group was then driven around 40 minutes back to a police, likely in Ilirksa Bistrica, where they were were held overnight.
-In the police station, the respondent described Slovenian police officers going searching his belongings and telling him to “Shut up and don’t speak”.
+The group was then driven around 40 minutes back to a police, possibly in Ilirksa Bistrica, where they were were held overnight.
+In the police station, the respondent described Slovenian police officers searching his belongings and telling him to “Shut up and don’t speak”.
 The men were stripped searched and one of the group-members was reportedly told to take off his underwear in front of the officers, leaving him completely naked.
-The respondent recalled that in another instance, when expressed to the officers in the station that he had a problem with his feet, after walking in the forest for many days, which he was concerned about.
-In response, the respondent described an officer in the station stepping on his foot.
+The respondent recalled that in another instance, he expressed to the officers in the station that he had a problem with his feet, after walking in the forest for many days, which he was concerned about.
+In response, the respondent claimed an officer in the station stepped on his foot.

-In Slovenia, the respondent was not asked for his fingerprints but rather had his finger scanned at the police station which determined that he had previously been in Slovenia on another transit attempt
+In Slovenia, the respondent had his finger scanned at the police station which determined that he had previously been in Slovenia on another transit attempt

 “I in Slovenia this is the second I go to Slovenia, before 8 month, one I put this [finger[ here, he tell me my name.
 Because…when he put this time, he know me.
 Exactly, directement.”

-There was no translator present during their time in this station and the respondent inferred that this was because they were detained on a weekend, meaning that the translators would not work.
+There was no translator present during their time in this station and the respondent suggested that this was because they were detained on a weekend, meaning that the translators would not work.

 The next morning, the group was transported back to the Croatian-Slovenian border at the Rupa crossing at around 9:00 am, at which time they were given over to the custody of Croatian authorities [45.488297, 14.279180] .
 The respondent described staying for a considerable amount of time in this Croatian border station during which time him and his fellow group-members were not given any food.